Programmable Voice

 Programmable Voice in Fonoster allows you to control the flow of a phone call using a set of verbs.
 Verbs work in conjunction with the VoiceServer to create a voice application.

 The VoiceServer works similarly to an Express server.
 It accepts requests and returns responses.
-The VoiceServer is responsible for processing the verbs and executing the desired actions.
+The VoiceServer processes verbs and executes the desired actions.

 An example of running a VoiceServer in Fonoster: